FinnPL/Homelab-Setup/README.md

 - `03-services/`: Helm charts deployed onto the cluster *(planned / not implemented yet)*

 > [!NOTE]
-> `01-network` is intended to be the source of truth for my UniFi network configuration.
->
-> At the time of writing, the UniFi Terraform provider is not working properly with the newer Versions of UniFi Network.
-Because of that, Terraform is not always able to apply the desired state.
->
-> Until this is fixed, I keep the Terraform config and the real UniFi configuration in sync manually.
->
-> When I revisit this later, likely options are switching to `filipowm/unifi` or waiting for further maturation of the official UniFi API to support a stable Terraform workflow.

-> [!NOTE]
 > Long-term direction: migrate away from Docker Compose and run services via Helm charts on a Talos-based Kubernetes cluster (RPis), with the control plane hosted on an Intel NUC running Proxmox.

 ## Services Architecture